sass/sass/proposal/package-importer.d.ts.md

 }
 ```

-Then, library consumers can use the `pkg` syntax to get the default export.
+Then, library consumers can use the `pkg:` syntax to get the default export.

 ```scss
 @use 'pkg:library';
 ```

-More examples can be found in the [Sass pkg: test] example repo.

 To better understand and allow for testing against the recommended algorithm, a
 [Sass pkg: test] repository has been made with a rudimentary implementation of